Jaroslav Naď: Early life and education

 Naď grew up in Banská Štiavnica and settled in the village of Hrubá Borša near Senec.
 He has a brother named René and is the brother-in-law of Anton Tretinár.

-Naď majored in Political Science at Matej Bel University in Banská Bystrica in 2007 and received further training at the European Security and Defence College in Brussels.
+Naď majored in political science at Matej Bel University in Banská Bystrica in 2007 and received further training at the European Security and Defence College in Brussels.
 In 2018, he obtained his PhD from the Armed Forces Academy of General Milan Rastislav Štefánik.

+Career

+During his university studies, from 2002 to 2004, he was active in the non-governmental organization Slovak Foreign Policy Association (SFPA).
+After graduating, from 2004 to 2013, he worked at the Ministry of Defence of the Slovak Republic in various positions.

+From 2012 to 2013, he served as a diplomat - Head of the Defense Section at the Permanent Delegation of Slovakia to NATO and at the Permanent Representation of Slovakia to the European Union.

+From 2014 to 2015, he worked as deputy director of the non-governmental organization Globsec.

+From 2016 to 2018, he was a founder and worked as a director at the non-governmental organization Slovak Security Policy Institute (SSPI).

+From 2014 to 2018, he served as the managing director of the company CYPHER, s.r.o.

 Political career

 Naď at a press conference with the US Secretary of Defense Lloyd Austin in March 2022 in Bratislava.

 Naď joined Direction – Social Democracy in 2000, but was expelled from the party after paying membership fees.

-Between 2012 and 2013, Naď worked as a diplomat, head of the defense section at the Permanent Delegation of Slovakia to NATO as well as Permanent Representation of Slovakia to the European Union.
-From 2014 until 2018, he worked as a manager of the company Cypher.
+In a 2023 interview with the conspiracy media outlet Štandard, Robert Fico claimed that Naď had requested a political position from him, and that after being denied, he left the party.

+At the end of 2018, Naď joined the political party Ordinary People and Independent Personalities (OĽaNO) led by Igor Matovič.

+During the parliamentary elections in February 2020, in which Naď ran for the OĽANO movement, he won 101,819 preferential votes.

 Minister of Defence (2020-2023)

 After the electoral victory of OĽANO, Naď became the Minister of Defence.

+In April 2020, Naď announced the cancellation of the ongoing tender for the purchase of 4x4 armored vehicles for the Slovak Armed Forces and would suspend the same tender for 8x8 vehicles.

+Robert Fico and his party (Smer-SD) have repeatedly accused Naď of treason or sabotage related to Slovakia's 2022 donation of the S-300 air defense system to Ukraine.
+Fico's government (since 2023) and the Defense Ministry filed criminal complaints against Naď and others involved.
+Similar complaints targeted the later donation of MiG-29 jets.
+Prosecutors investigated these cases but found no criminal offense.

+Democrats party

+In early 2023, then‑Prime Minister Eduard Heger played a key role in creating a new political formation under the Democrats name alongside his former ministers including Naď and former Foreign Minister Rastislav Káčer, after splitting from the OĽaNO movement.

 Beginning with March 2023, he serves as a deputy chairman of the Democrats party.

-During the parliamentary elections in February 2020, in which Naď ran for the OĽANO movement, he won 101,819 preferential votes.
-In April 2020, Naď announced the cancellation of the ongoing tender for the purchase of 4x4 armored vehicles for the Slovak Armed Forces and would suspend the same tender for 8x8 vehicles.

-In 2023, Robert Fico had claimed that Naď had requested a regional political position from Fico and partisan leadership.
-Following the denial, Fico alleged that Naď had left the party.